thomamn/java-cloud-azure-day-1/README.md

 1. Fork this repository
 2. Clone your fork to your machine

+Optional Extras (we'll look at these next week)

 3. Install the [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/)
 4. Run the [Microsoft Azurite Storage Emulator](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage)

-For this exercise you should get a full stack web application working in Azure.
+For this exercise you should get a full stack web application working ready to deploy to Azure next week

 ## Core Activity

-You are going to deploy a simple API to Azure.
-You can create something simple and new or you may use an existing application, e.g. the cinema challenge and build a simple front end using technology you choose.
-You should build using the following approach:
+~~You are going to deploy a simple API to Azure.~~  Create a library of something, this could be books, music, video games, tools, spoons or something else more obscure.
+You want to have multiple endpoints that are to linked informtion (similar to Books, Authors and Publishers).

-- Back end API using Java and the Spring Boot Application starter package with at least 1 endpoint
+- Back end API using Java and the Spring Boot Application starter package
-- Database using PostgresSQL hosted in Azure (you can start out using a Neon one and then convert it later)
+- Database using PostgreSQL hosted on ~~Azure~~ Neon (we can point it at an Azure one later)

 ## Extension Activity

-- Create a front end using either `React` or `Angular` which makes at least one call to the API endpoint.
-Your frontend repository should be pushed [here](https://github.com/boolean-uk/java-cloud-azure-day-1-frontend) and deployed to Azure.
+- Create a front end using either `React` or `Angular` which calls the API endpoints.
+Your frontend repository should ideally be pushed [here](https://github.com/boolean-uk/java-cloud-azure-day-1-frontend) ~~and deployed to Azure~~.
 - Add any extended functionality you can think of to your API.

+The notes below are not needed until we start looking at Azure in depth.

 ## Notes

 A simpler deployment stategy using a JAR file is found here: [https://learn.microsoft.com/en-us/azure/spring-apps/basic-standard/how-to-launch-from-source](https://learn.microsoft.com/en-us/azure/spring-apps/basic-standard/how-to-launch-from-source) you will need to install the Azure CLI tool to make this happen.